 This database configuration section exists in the dmconfig.ini file when the command is executed.
 This creates a single-user database with security in the C:\DATABASE\ACCOUNTS directory, using file names ACCOUNTS.SDB for the system data file, ACCOUNTS.SBB for the system BLOB file, ACNTDATA.DB for the default-user data file, ACNTBLOB.BB for the default user BLOB file, and ACNTHIST.JN1, ACNTHIST.JN2, and ACNTHIST.JN3 for the three Journal files.
-The file sizes are 600 KB for the system data file, 20 KB for the system BLOB file, 1,000 KB for the default user

-BLOB file, and 2,000 KB for each of the three Journal files.
-To start this database in multi-user mode, add the DB\SvAdr and DB\PtNum keywords to the Accounts database configuration section in the dmconfig.ini file after creating the database.
+The file sizes are 600 KB for the system data file, 20 KB for the system BLOB file, and 2,000 KB for the default user data file, 8,000 KB for the default user BLOB file, and 2,000 KB for each of the three Journal files.
+To start this database in multi-user mode, add the DB_SvAdr and DB_PtNum keywords to the Accounts database.

-''' [ACCOUNTS]
+[ACCOUNTS]

-DB_DbDir = C:\DATABASE\ACCOUNTS

-DB_DbFil = ACCOUNTS.SDB

-DB_BbFil = ACCOUNTS.SBB

-DB_UsrDb = ACNTDATA.DB 250

-DB_UsrBb = ACNTBLOB.BB 250

-DB_BfrSz = 32

-DB_JnFil = ACNTHIST.JN1, ACNTHIST.JN2, ACNTHIST.JN3

-DB_JnlSz = 500 '''
+DB_DbDir = C:\DATABASE\ACCOUNTS DB_DbFil = ACCOUNTS.SDB DB_BbFil = ACCOUNTS.SBB DB_UsrDb = ACNTDATA.DB 250 DB_UsrBb = ACNTBLOB.BB 250 DB_BfrSz = 32 DB_JnFil = ACNTHIST.JN1, ACNTHIST.JN2, ACNTHIST.JN3 DB_JnlSz = 500